 Low Spin Golf Balls

-The lower spinning golf balls tend to decrease side spin of your shots, allowing the ball to fly straighter through the air.
+Lower spinning golf balls tend to decrease side spin of your shots, allowing the ball to fly straighter through the air.
 The ball may not travel as far in the air, but the lack of spin will result in increased roll upon landing.
-Suited more to players that slice the ball and struggle to find distance, this ball will go straighter and run out on the fairways.
-There are many low spin golf balls on the market suited for high handicap golfers that perhaps don't have the swing speed required to produce that 300 yard drive.
+They are best-suited to players that slice the ball or struggle to find get distance on the ground.

 Mid Spin Golf Balls

 As the name suggests the mid spin golf ball bridges the gap between the low spinning golf ball and the high spinning balls.
-Trying to incorporate the best of both distance and feel.
-Aimed towards the widest range of players and suitable to most player's game, the mid spinning golf ball will offer solid distance with varied feel and softness depending on brand.
+They try to incorporate the best of both distance and feel.
+Aimed towards the widest range of players and suitable to most players, the mid spinning ball will offer solid distance with varied feel and softness depending on brand.
 Almost all major golf ball manufacturers will produce a mid spinning golf ball that they believe is suitable to all players.